 Nassau BOCES appoints new Assistant Principal of Adult Education

-Jamel S. Johnson was recently named Assistant Principal of the Nassau BOCES Adult Education Program, bringing more than 10 years of experience to the position.
-The administrator takes the helm after serving as an assistant principal at Richmond Hill High School in Queens.
+Brad Slepian was recently named Assistant Principal of the Nassau BOCES Adult Education Program, bringing nearly 10 years of educational experience to the position.
+The administrator comes to Nassau BOCES after serving as an assistant head of school in New York City.

-Mr. Johnson holds a bachelor’s degree from the State University of New York at New Paltz, a master’s degree in Childhood Education and Special Education from Touro College, and a master’s degree in Educational Leadership from Queens College.
-He also holds a number of certifications as a New York State educator including school building leadership, general education and education of students with disabilities, as well as IC3 certification in Internet core computing.
+Mr. Slepian holds a bachelor’s degree from Lehigh University, a master’s degree in childhood education from Touro College, and a master’s degree in educational leadership from Hunter College.
+He also holds a number of certifications as a New York State educator including school building leadership, school district leadership, teaching childhood education, and teaching students with disabilities.